 MAY 11-13 Simcoe Street Theatre

-Performed by Melody Johnson Featuring Allan Cole on piano
+Performed by Melody Johnson Featuring Allen Cole on piano

 Join Theatre Collingwood as we experience a thoughtfully curated, multifaceted portrait of one of America’s finest writers in the form of a one act show.
 Following her celebrated performance at the 2022 Porchside Festival, Master of Storytelling Melody Johnson returns to Collingwood to weave another tale centered around Master of Literary Horror, Shirley Jackson.
 A multi-media experience, everyone can and will delight in and relate to this engaging account of Shirley’s work, centered around family and community.